-Benefits Description You After the calendar You pay After the calendar year deductible Diagnostic and treatment services (cont.)
-High Option Standard Option Emergency room physician care (non-accidental injury) During a hospital stay PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • At home Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount MinuteClinic® MinuteClinic® is available in several states and the District of Columbia.
-Walk-in medical clinics are located inside select CVS \$10 copayment (no deductible) \$10 copayment (no deductible) pharmacy locations and no appointment is necessary.
-MinuteClinic® is staffed by certified family nurse practitioners and physician assistants who diagnose, treat and write prescriptions for common illnesses, injuries and skin conditions.
+Benefits Description You pay After the calendar year deductible Diagnostic and treatment services (cont.)
+High Option Standard Option Emergency room physician care (non-accidental injury)During a hospital stay PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • At home Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount MinuteClinic® \$10 copayment for office visit (no deductible) \$10 copayment for office visit (no deductible) MinuteClinic® is available in several states and the District of Columbia.
+Walk-in medical clinics are located inside select CVS pharmacy locations and no appointment is necessary. visit (no deddetiole) MinuteClinic® is staffed by certified family nurse practitioners and physician assistants who diagnose, treat and write prescriptions for common illnesses, injuries and skin conditions.
 MinuteClinic® also offers physical exams, routine vaccinations and screenings for disease monitoring.
 To locate a MinuteClinic®, visit cvs.com/minuteclinic/clinic-locator or call 866-389-2727.
-Telehealth with MDLIVE Nothing (no deductible) Nothing (no deductible) Telemedicine professional services for: Minor acute conditions (see Section 10 for definition) Dermatology conditions (see Section 10 for definition) Note: For more information on telehealth benefits, please see Section 5(h) Wellness and Other Special Features.
+Telehealth with MDLIVE Nothing (no deductible) Nothing (no deductible) Telehealth professional services for: • Minor acute conditions (see Section 10 for definition) • Dermatology conditions (see Section 10 for definition) Note: For more information on telehealth benefits, please see Section 5(h) Wellness and Other Special Features.
 Note: Practitioners must be licensed in the state where the patient is physically located at the time services are rendered.
-Urgent care facility High Option Standard Option Outpatient medical services and supplies billed by an urgent care PPO: \$35 (no deductible) PPO: \$35 (no deductible) facility Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Lab, X-ray and other diagnostic tests High Option Standard Option Tests, such as: • Blood tests PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Urinalysis Non-PPO: 25% of the Non-PPO: 35% of the Non-routine Pap tests Plan allowance and any difference between our Plan allowance and any difference between our • Pathology allowance and the billed allowance and the billed X-rays Non-routine mammograms amount amount
+Urgent care facility High Option Standard Option Outpatient medical services and supplies billed by an urgent care facility PPO: \$35 (no deductible) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) PPO: \$35 (no deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies)